LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

-{\em Multi-symbol PRS.} Notably, coarse positioning accuracy achieved with 1 symbol PRS in a 1 ms slot may be enough for the UE to achieve UL synchronization with NTN without relying on GNSS.
-However, for application-level location services, such as navigation, further improvements in accuracy are necessary. \chb{This can be achieved by transmitting multiple PRS symbols over a longer duration, e.g., 1 ms, similar to GNSS.
-Scenario 4 in Fig.~\ref{fig:cdf_pos_err_combining_multiprs_5mhz} demonstrates improved positioning accuracy with 14 PRS symbols over 1 ms for 5 MHz.
-Evidently, multi-symbol PRS yields sub-10m accuracy for more than 97\% of UEs, comparable to GNSS performance.
-This is achieved since longer sequences enabled by multi-symbol PRS provide improved autocorrelation and noise immunity, along with reduced cross-correlation.} This is a significant result, considering the fact that we are assuming a maximum of 4 LEOs transmitting PRS, emphasizing the advantages of a better link budget.
-With NTN offering higher bandwidths, accuracy can be further improved, making LEO-based NTN positioning a potential complement to GNSS. \chb{Also, unlike in TN, PRS from multiple satellites frequency-division multiplexed (FDMed) in a comb pattern does not guarantee orthogonality at the UE because of the large delay and frequency difference among satellites.
+Unlike in TN, PRS from multiple satellites frequency-division multiplexed (FDMed) in a comb pattern does not guarantee orthogonality at the UE because of the large delay and frequency difference among satellites.
 On the other hand, spreading the LEO PRSs over time (like the Wideband Code Division Multiple Access (WCDMA) signal used in GNSS) may not be ideal due to the {\em near-far problem} of LEOs.
 Specifically, the SNRs of the received PRSs from the nearest and farthest LEOs can differ by more than 12 dB.
-Hence, careful resource planning (e.g., TDM with gaps) is required to ensure no interference from PRS of other satellites.}
+Hence, careful resource planning (e.g., TDM with gaps) is required to ensure no interference from the PRS of other satellites.